Uninett/webrtcdatamedia/README.md

 This WebRTC system attempts to apply the WebRTC datachannel to transmit uncompressed audio and video between peer-browsers.

 The system attempts to mimic how current music collaboration tools transmit audio over IP-nettworks, i.e. uncompressed and unbuffered.
-The aim is to achive an audio connection with lower delay (and higher quality) compared to the standard audio channel in WebRTC.
+The aim is to achieve an audio connection with lower delay (and higher quality) compared to the standard audio channel in WebRTC.

 ## Installation Guide ##
 ```sh